Adenoviruses can cause a wide range of symptoms. The most common symptoms in adults include:

 - Routinely clean surfaces that are frequently touched with bleach-containing cleaners or wipes (adenovirus responds quickly to bleach but is resistant to other disinfectants)

-- Get vaccinated against flu
+- Get vaccinated against the flu

 - Sleep to build your immunity